Fearsome Tales for Fiendish Kids: Well 'Ard Willard

 On Monday, Willard gathers his jars into a rucksack and staggers to school feeling triumphant about saving his reputation; a sign on the school gates reports the school is closed due to frozen pipes.
 Willard staggers back home to find his grey-skinned parents in the living room by the empty fireplace.
 They point out his sunburn (which he got from sleeping above his jar collection) and interrogate him about it.
 Willard struggles to improvise a few lies by claiming he built a time machine sometime ago and travelled back to a time when the sun was still in the sky so he could visit Australia, but when he returns to the present he destroys the machine and threw it away.
 His father is disappointed his son has made a time machine and never decides to show it to the rest of the family as his mother reads the newspaper.
 She finds an interview with the chief of the local police, who alleges Willard is the person who stole the sun because of his illuminating bedroom.
 Due to being members of the neighbourhood watch, Willard's parents immediately become suspicious.

 Willard grabs his bag and runs to his bedroom, locking the door.
 He puts on oven gloves, opens his window and throws the sunbeam particles out of it, and pulls at his carpet to scoop other particles and tips the contents out with the rest, as his parents knock harshly outside.
 When the last of the sunbeams are out, all the hovering particles mould together into a sphere outside of the window and explode, burning Willard alive as the reformed and recharged sun floats away towards the atmosphere.
 Willard's parents break the door off the hinges and find his skin laying below the window pane.
-In the story's epilogue, it is revealed that three weeks later, the liquified remains of Willard's body rain over Madagascar.
+In the story's epilogue, it is revealed that three months later, the liquefied remains of Willard's body rain over Madagascar where a warthog drinks them.